Jessica Harrison, LICSW — Therapist in East Greenwich, RI

 Ready to take a closer look?

-No pressure, no paperwork, just a conversation to see if this feels like a good fit.
+No pressure, no paperwork, just a conversation to see if I might be the right fit.